JaisuryaB/MAD-MOBILE-APLLICATION-DEVELOPMENT-/README.md

 Contents

-#Project 1: login.zip
+# Project 1: login.zip

 Description:  a simple login page using Java in Android Studios.

-#Project 2: font style.zip
+# Project 2: font style.zip

 Description: application to change font and style of the user input.

-#Project 3: calculator.zip
+# Project 3: calculator.zip

 Description: to create a calculator application using Java in Android studious.

-#Project 4: studentinfoapp.zip
+# Project 4: studentinfoapp.zip

 Description: create an app to access and modify the student database in Excel.

-#Project 2: validate.zip
+# Project 5: validate.zip

 Description: application to validate user input credentials.